Valentine’s Day And February’s Chocolate Holidays: Free Recipes And Gift Ideas

 - Chocolate A Functional Food: The University of Nebraska-Lincoln Extension provides this free resource guide that covers just about everything related to chocolate you might need to know.

 - MIT Lab for Chocolate Science: If you’re interested or curious about the science behind chocolate you’ll want to check out the MIT Lab for Chocolate Science.
-In addition to learning about chocolate, you’ll find recipes, latest chocolate news updates and photos.
+In addition to learning about chocolate, you’ll find recipes, latest chocolate news updates, and photos.

 - Sweet Home Chicago: Chocolate and Confectionary Production and Technology in the Windy City: This is a University of Chicago Library exhibit about chocolate’s history in Chicago.